adamtwig/D4D/README.md

 ##### Previous Work
 * Five definitions of home: overall, daytime, nighttime, weekday, weekend
 * Home Locations by antenna (SET2) all 24 datasets for all five home defs
-* Home Locations by arrondisemont (SET3) first 4-5 datasets all five home defs
+* Home Locations by arrondisemont (SET3) all 12 datasets all five home defs
 * Aggregate movement between antennas (2-mers) for first dataset
 * Visualizations of graphs showing overall movement between antennas
 * Distances between each antenna